Abhishek Bachchan Goes Wild Over Aishwarya Rai! Posts Lovey-dovey Captions About Her On Instagram!

 ones to see Aishwarya at Cannes, so much so, that he ended up

-posting pictures of Aish on his Instagram handle with lovely-dovey
+posting pictures of Aish on his Instagram handle with lovey-dovey

 mushy mushy captions!
 Check them out below...